What the Guys Who Coined '420' Think About Their Place in Marijuana History

 Magical cows aside, a lot has changed in the marijuana world between 1971 and 2017, they say — and not just that, in their experience, the weed available today is much stronger than it once was.

 Capper says that the mainstream American perception of people who smoke marijuana has evolved significantly, as it's more accepted that people who are marijuana enthusiasts can also be healthy and smart.
-He says that his business partner has at times worried that the publicity around Capper's association with 420 might be bad for business, but that in practice the people he meets at conferences who are aware of the connection are more likely to ask for a selfie than to judge him.
+He says that his business partner has at times worried that the publicity around Capper's association with 420 might be bad for business, but that in practice, the people he meets at conferences who are aware of the connection are more likely to ask for a selfie than to judge him.
 (As for high school, "while I was smoking all this pot, I did two years of coursework in one year and got straight As," he says.)
 More accepted medical use of marijuana has also changed the conversation about the drug; Reddix's wife has used cannabinoids for migraines, and he says it seems to help.
 And, obviously, the spread of the legalization movement has brought marijuana much more into the open than it once was — "It's cool that it's legal, and people aren’t going to jail as much," says Capper.

 As for their own place in that history, they enjoy seeing "420" come up in pop culture — as in Pulp Fiction, in which some of the clocks are set to 4:20, or hotel room 420 in Hot Tub Time Machine — and hope their coded contribution to cannabis culture provides those enthusiasts who observe the day with a little bit of the "private joke quality" and the "brotherhood of outlaws" feeling that they experienced growing up, when their habit was strictly underground.